 All this is to say that you want to use stronger flavors when cooking aozakana.
 One of my favorite ways to prepare Sanma is as a nitsuke.
 In my version, the Sanma is simmered in sake, soy sauce, sugar, and ginger, along with par boiled daikon.
 Sake and ginger are perfect for masking the stronger aromas, and the sweet soy sauce compliments the rich meat perfectly.
 The daikon rounds have a nice soft texture and absorb the sauce, making them a great accompaniment.

-Serve it either with a big bowl of rice with a side of green veggies.
+Serve it with a big bowl of rice and a side of green veggies.

 - 2 Cups water

 - ½ Cups mirin

 - 1 tablespoon evaporated cane sugar

 - 1 ginger " piece of (cut into rounds)